 However, well-known companies such as Starbucks, Domino’s, Avis, and others have taken advantage of one more effective marketing solution.
 In this article, we talk about how mobile apps help businesses to break new ground in their industry and help you find an effective mobile app marketing strategy.

 Why should brands go mobile?

-1. Increasing brand awareness
+1. Increase brand awareness

-2. Collecting data about consumers
+2. Collect data about users